Great Ocean Road bridge replacement at Wye River

 General disruptions

-There will be significant changes to traffic conditions in the area during construction.
+There will be changes to traffic conditions in the area during construction.

-Lane closures and reduced speed limits will be in place at times, with traffic management on site to guide traffic through safely, one lane at a time.
+Lane closures and reduced speed limits will be in place at times, with traffic management on site to guide traffic through safely.

 Pedestrian access is available across the wooden bridge to the north while work is underway.
 Beach access is also available.
 Temporary pedestrian detours may be required at times.
 Signage and traffic controllers will be in place as required to guide pedestrians across the river and to the beach.